Party wall notice

 • A party structure notice: If you are doing work that may affect an existing party wall or floor separating parts of the building, or if you are planning a loft conversion and you need to cut into a party wall to insert the end of a beam, you must serve the notice on the adjoining owner.

-Who serves the notice?
+Who Serves the Notice?

 What to do if There are Multiple Adjoining Property Owners?